 Time stands still.
-You stare at her in shock as she gets up and quietly leaves your office.
+You stare at her in shock, you try to remain calm, and somehow stammer out some words that you can’t later recollect.
+Shortly, she gets up and quietly leaves your office.

 What just happened?
 How did you not see this coming?
 Why didn’t she talk to you if she wasn’t happy?
 What went wrong?